 3 tier nominal structure which utilises cost centres and departments.

 stock codes can be allocated to multiple locations

 Serial and batch traceability

 Despite Sage 50 and Sage 200 having many differences, these two solutions, do have a number of things in common.
 Either remove this section or add in a list of similarities.

 Both Sage 50 and Sage 200 allow you the option to schedule your backups giving you that security which has become so vital.
 Another similarity is that data from Sage 50 and Sage 200 can be manipulated in excel.

 Both Sage 50 and Sage 200 integrate with CRM solutions, creating greater business insight and the ability to pinpoint potential clients who might be interested in your services or the ability to upsell or cross sell to your existing client base.
 By integrating Sage accounting products with a CRM system you can become more productive, helping you to handle customer queries more efficiently and manage new and on-going opportunities easily.

 Through the new integration feature with Microsoft Office 365, Sage 50 and Sage 200 are both on premise solutions with cloud connectivity.
 This provides you with all the tools required to work from the office or remotely on any device, at any time.
 By integrating your accounting solution with Microsoft Office 365, you can gain a supercharged solution that boosts productivity and gives you greater control over your business.

 Knowing when to migrate from Sage 50 to Sage 200 is crucial.
 If you find yourself becoming frustrated by the restrictions of your Sage 50 system, it’s time to think about upgrading to an advanced solution.
-Sage 200 can offer you a powerful solution, with a 360° view of your business at your fingertips.

 Want to learn more about the comparisons between Sage 50 and Sage 200?
 Read our article: